BFSCoin/bfscoin/doc/README.md

-BitcoinHD Core
+BFScoin Core
 =============

 Setup
 ---------------------
-BitcoinHD Core is the original BitcoinHD client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of BitcoinHD transactions, which requires a few hundred gigabytes of disk space.
+BFScoin Core is the original BFScoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BFScoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download BitcoinHD Core, visit [btchd.org](https://btchd.org/).
+To download BFScoin Core, visit [bfscoin.org](https://bfscoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run BitcoinHD Core on your native platform.
+The following are some helpful notes on how to run BFScoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/btchd-qt` (GUI) or
+- `bin/bfscoin-qt` (GUI) or
-- `bin/btchdd` (headless)
+- `bin/bfscoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run btchd-qt.exe.
+Unpack the files into a directory, and then run bfscoin-qt.exe.

 ### macOS

-Drag BitcoinHD Core to your applications folder, and then run BitcoinHD Core.
+Drag BFScoin Core to your applications folder, and then run BFScoin Core.

 ### Need Help?

-* See the documentation at the [BitcoinHD Wiki](https://btchd.org/wiki/Main_Page)
+* See the documentation at the [BFScoin Wiki](https://bfscoin.org/wiki/Main_Page)

 Building
 ---------------------
-The following are developer notes on how to build BitcoinHD Core on your native platform.
+The following are developer notes on how to build BFScoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)